Justice Technology Review

 Formatting

-The journal uses the ACM sigconf template, which is the same format used for ICAIL, JURIX, and other leading legal technology conference proceedings.
+The journal uses the ACM sigconf template, which is the same format used for ICAIL and JURIX proceedings.
 Authors familiar with those venues will not need to learn a new template.

 Review criteria